 Ending thoughts on how to write a WordPress tagline

-You should consider that visitors spend less than a minute on a website when working on your WordPress tagline.
-If their attention is not grabbed in that minute, your chance to turn them into regular visitors or clients is forever lost.
-Apply the tips you found in this article to create the best taglines.
+If their attention is not grabbed at that minute, your chance to turn them into regular visitors or clients is forever lost.
+Apply the tips you found in this article to create the best taglines for your WordPress site.

-If you enjoyed reading this article about writing a great WordPress tagline, you should also read these:
+If you enjoyed reading this article on writing a WordPress tagline, you should check out this one about how to change font color in WordPress.